Waterrock Knob

 Waterrock Knob is a mountain peak in the U.S. state of North Carolina.
 It is the highest peak in the Plott Balsams and is the 16th-highest mountain in the Eastern United States.

-The mountain is a popular destination with tourists and amateur hikers, as it is easily accessible from the parkway.
+The mountain is a popular destination with tourists and amateur hikers, as it is easily accessible from the Blue Ridge Parkway.
 A visitors' center is located near its summit and a hiking trail leads to its top.
-The hiking trail and visitors' center are manned and maintained by the National Park Service, part of the United States Department of the Interior.
+The hiking trail and visitors' center are staffed and maintained by the National Park Service, part of the United States Department of the Interior.

 Name

 Waterrock Knob is named as such because of a spring located near the summit where hunters would refill their canteens.

 Geography

 With an elevation of 6292 ft, Waterrock Knob is the highest peak in the Plott Balsams and is the 13th-highest mountain in the Eastern United States if using a 160 ft prominence rule.

 The mountain is split by both Haywood and Jackson counties in the western mountains of North Carolina.
 The mountain's summit is located within the Blue Ridge Parkway National Park Service unit.
 Cherokee is located about 10 mi to the west, while Richland Balsam is located about 10 mi to the southeast.